-For a more detailed discussion of the facts in Estate of Davidson and the legal issues that the court will address, see Item 39.g of the Hot Topics and Current Developments Summary (December 2013) found <a href="https://hee.com/hee.gov/he d.
+For a more detailed discussion of the facts in Estate of Davidson and the legal issues that the court will address, see Item 39.g of the Hot Topics and Current Developments Summary (December 2013) found here and available at www.Bessemer.com/Advisor.

+d.
 Planning Implications for SCINs.